-There is a large community of street dogs that live in this area.
-Whilst the dogs are generally friendly and keep themselves to themselves, the majority do not have specific owners and as such do not always receive the nurturing, medical or loving care that they require.
+There is a large community of street and beach dogs and cats that live in this area.
+The majority do not have owners or carers and are left to fend for themselves.
+This means that they do not always receive the nurturing, medical or loving care that they require.

-At our last count, on the beach front alone (a 1 km stretch), there were 50 dogs.
-This doesn’t include any in the cities or from other areas in Tangalle.
+At our last count, on the 1km beach front alone, there were 40 dogs.
+This doesn’t include any in the city or from other areas in Tangalle.

 Aim of the Project